-This statute is referred to as "APO" which stands for "assault on police officer."
+Assault on member of police force, campus or university special police, or fire department (§22-405) This statute is referred to as "APO" which stands for "assault on police officer."
 Police officers, however, are not the only victims of an APO.
-The APO statute was revised in 2006 by significantly expanding who can be classified as a victim of this crime.
+The APO statute was revised in 2006 and in 2024 by significantly expanding who can be classified as a victim of this crime.
 It is important to note that Department of Youth Rehabilitation Services (DYRS) employees who supervise confined juveniles are now also covered under the APO statute, even though the New Beginnings Facility is located outside of Washington, D.C.
 Court Services and Offender Supervision Agency (CSOSA) and Pretrial Services Agency employees are covered under the APO statute as well.

-In order to charge APO:
+In order to charge with APO:

-- 1. The victim must have been a "law enforcement officer," a term which includes the following: - any officer or member of any police force operating and authorized to act in DC - any reserve officer or designated civilian employee of the Metropolitan Police Department - any licensed special police officer (SPO) - any officer or member of any fire department operating in DC - any officer or employee of any penal or correctional institution of the District of Columbia, - any officer or employee of the government of the District of Columbia charged with the supervision of juveniles being confined pursuant to law in any facility of the District, regardless of whether such institution or facility is located within the District - any investigator or code inspector employed by the government of the District - any officer or employee of the Department of Youth Rehabilitation Services, Court Services and Offender Supervision Agency, the Social Services Division of the Superior Court, or Pretrial Services Agency charged with intake, assessment, or community supervision
+- 1. The victim must have been a "law enforcement officer," a term which now includes the following: - Any officer or member of any police force operating and authorized to act in DC; - Any reserve officer or designated civilian employee of the Metropolitan Police Department; - Any licensed special police officer (SPO); - Any officer or member of any fire department operating in the District of Columbia; - Any emergency medical technician, paramedic, intermediate paramedic, or other member of any emergency medical services department operating in the District of Columbia; - Any officer or employee of any penal or correctional institution of the District of Columbia; - Any officer or employee of the government of the District of Columbia charged with the supervision of juveniles being confined pursuant to law in any facility of the District regardless of whether such institution or facility is located within the District; - Any investigator or code inspector employed by the government of the District; and - Any officer or employee of the Department of Youth Rehabilitation Services, Court Services and Offender Supervision Agency, the Social Services Division of the Superior Court, or Pretrial Services Agency charged with intake, assessment, or community supervision.